Best Backcountry Ski Poles of 2021

 Why You Should Trust Us

 Finding the best backcountry ski poles began with hours of market research to weed through all the poles on the market to find the best of the best.
 We read reviews, asked our friends, sent emails, and asked random people on the skin track about their poles.
-This research, piled atop our combined 30+ years of experience, resulted in our choices of the 10 different models discussed here.
+This research, piled atop our combined 30+ years of experience, resulted in our choices of the models assessed here.
 Then, we took them out on backcountry tours of all shapes and sizes, from the firm, steep skin tracks of the Wasatch to the deep and powdery woods of Jackson Hole to icy spring couloirs in the Sierra Nevada.
 We also skied resort laps with the poles to test downhill performance.
-Throughout the testing process, we paid attention to important metrics like the ease of use, weight, durability, packed size, and comfort.
+Throughout the testing process, we paid attention to important metrics like ease of use, weight, durability, packed size, and comfort.

 Related: How We Tested Backcountry Ski Poles